-At the end of YEM23, the percentage of women in the CSR workforce was 21%, up 1% on YEM22.
-During YEM23, 28% of new hires were women, an increase of 1% from YEM22.
+At the end of YEM24, the percentage of women in the CSR workforce was 22%, up 1% on YEM23.
+During YEM24, 30% of new hires were women, an increase of 2% from YEM23.

-Key changes to CSR's workforce profile during YEM23 include:
+Key changes to CSR's workforce profile during YEM24 include:

-- Senior management The total number of women in senior management roles, CEO-2, has increased from the prior year.
-This group is an important source of succession for business leadership positions; - Executives In December 2022, the number of executives increased by one, with the appointment of the Executive General Manager of Safety, Sustainability and Risk to the executive leadership team; and - Board of Directors In March 2023, the number of directors increased from six to seven as a temporary measure to facilitate board transition.
+- Senior management The total number of women in senior management roles, CEO-2, has shown a slight decrease at the time of reporting.
+This group is an important source of succession for business leadership positions; - Executives In YEM24, the number of women in executives increased by one, with the appointment of a female CF0 to the executive leadership team; and - Board of Directors In YEM24, the number of directors decreased from seven to six, following a temporary increase to facilitate board transition.

-In YEM23, the proportion of CSR's workforce currently represented by women in leadership roles is set out below:
+In YEM24, the proportion of CSR's workforce currently represented by women in leadership roles is set out below: